 Introduction

 Electric vehicles (EVs) are becoming increasingly popular as a more sustainable and environmentally friendly alternative to gasoline-powered cars.
-The widespread adoption of EVs poses a challenge to the electrical infrastructure of the buildings and parking lots in which they are deployed.
-Most buildings do not have a dedicated electrical connection for EVs and must use the existing connection, which is shared with other loads such as lighting and ventilation.
-Dynamic load balancing is a technology that can help identify the available power and optimize its use by electric vehicles.
+The widespread adoption of EVs challenges the electrical infrastructure of buildings and parking lots where they’re deployed.
+Most buildings lack a dedicated electrical connection for EVs and instead rely on existing connections shared with other loads, like lighting and ventilation.
+Dynamic load balancing, a key feature of any EV management system, detects available power and optimizes it for EV use.
+This system keeps each load balancing EV charger running smoothly and effectively, balancing every load on the network.

 What is load balancing?